What is the Yomo interest rate?

 We reserve the right to change the 2% rate, but we do not anticipate any change in the near future.
 Please note this is not an introductory rate and we will be doing everything we can to ensure it does not change for Yomo customers.

 If the Bank of England Base Rate changes this will change your total Yomo interest rate.
 That means it could go up or down.
-We expect that at the next Bank of England MPC (Monetary Policy Committee) the rate will be increased to 1%, meaning the Yomo interest rate will increase to 3%. 🎉
+The rate is reviewed regularly at the Bank of England’s Monetary Policy Committee meeting.

 How do you compare to competitors?